You don’t need to sell your services or products based on price. You don’t need to waste your time on fee-sensitive clients or customers, either.

 But what about Bob?

-The lesson here?
-If you want potential clients or customers to stop focusing on your fees, give them something more important to focus on.
+If you want potential clients or customers to stop caring about your fees, give them something more important to care about.
 This means differentiating your products or services from the competition.

 The good news?
 If it works for a commodity like water, it can definitely work for you.
 Regardless of your industry.